How to dry Garlic

 We prefer a patio table for the curing process.
 The only thing we are missing is coverage from rain, so we have to bring the garlic in if there is a chance of rain.
 There have been years of using this practice.
 We harvested garlic and had to dry it on metal racks in the basement to keep it out of the rain.

 We use a low-speed fan to ensure good air circulation.
-Air conditioning can make the air too cool for ideal curing conditions, So air conditioning is not recommended, as moisture is not your friend while curing or storing garlic.
+Air conditioning can make the air too cool for ideal curing conditions, So air conditioning is not recommended.
+The moisture is not your friend during this process.

 Extra Tips for Successful Curing:

-- Don’t spread them out in the sun.
-Garlic is vulnerable to sunburn and can literally cook under the sun, which diminishes its flavour.
-Therefore you should minimize the amount of direct sunlight during the curing process.
+• Don’t spread them out in the sun.
+Garlic is vulnerable to sunburn and can literally cook under the sun, which diminishes its flavor.
+Therefore you should minimize the amount of direct sunlight during the process.

 Hardneck vs. Softneck Varieties